Native Tongue (Poison album): Production and marketing

 The album was recorded and mixed at A&M Studios in Hollywood, California, and Rumbo Recorders in Canoga Park, California with producer Richie Zito.
-It was dedicated to Van Halen tour manager Scotty Ross and former Poison guitarist DeVille.
+It was dedicated to Van Halen tour manager Scotty Ross and former Poison guitarist C. C. DeVille.
 The album peaked at #16 on the Billboard chart.

 The first two singles "Stand" and "Until You Suffer Some (Fire And Ice)" featured music videos and charted in the US and the UK.
 "Stand" reached number 15 on the Mainstream rock chart, #35 on the Top 40 Mainstream chart and #50 on the Billboard Hot 100.
 The song also charted at number 25 on the UK Singles chart and "Until You Suffer Some (Fire And Ice)" peaked at number 32 on the UK Singles chart.

 Following the album the band released a video/DVD titled Seven Days Live which featured a concert from the Native Tongue world tour.